JiayuanDeng/todo-list-frontend/README.md

-# Todo List Backend
+# Todo List Frontend

-This is a RESTful style api server for todo list app.
+This is a todo list app based on React, Redux and Material UI.